Maryland

 How profitable has sports betting been for Maryland?

-All in all, Maryland has done quite well for itself when it comes to sports betting revenue; as of April 2025, the state's legal sportsbook operators have amassed over $1.4 billion, while MD itself has earned more than $154 million in paid taxes.
+Maryland has done quite well for itself when it comes to sports betting revenue; as of February 2026, the state's legal sportsbook operators have amassed over $2bn from $18.8bn worth of bets, while MD itself has earned more than $266m in paid taxes.

 What is the number one sports franchise in Maryland?